Alchemy RecipeIntermediateworkflow

 }

-• Authentication: None (or add API key if you want)
+• Authentication: none (or use a simple API key if deployed publicly)

 Step 2: